Talbia/GithubBasics/README.md

 - pwd : to find out the path of the current working directory (folder)

 - Changing Directory (cd)
--- cd <directory name>
+-- cd directory name
 > to navigate through the files and directories
--- cd .. (with two dots) to move one directory up
+-- cd ..
+> (with two dots) to move one directory up
+-- cd ~
--- cd to go straight to the home folder
+> to go straight to the home directory
---  cd - (with a hyphen) to move to your previous directory -- cd ~ (directly goes to the home directory)
+--  cd -
+> (with a hyphen) to move to your previous directory

 - list (ls)
 -- ls : used to view the contents of a directory